zmilla93/SlimTrade/README.md

 # SlimTrade
 An overlay for Path of Exile that creates macro popups for trade messages.
-Can also scan for custom phrases, track trade history, ignore items, and more!<br>
+Can also scan for custom phrases, track trade history, ignore items, and more!
+While not yet pictured, multiple color themes are supported.<br>

 ## Setup
 - Ensure you have Jave : https://www.java.com/<br>